jashandeep-sohi/python-blowfish/README.rst

 Electronic Codebook Mode with Cipher Text Stealing (ECB-CTS)
 ############################################################
+**Note: the warning pertaining to ECB mode above also applies to ECB-CTS.**
 To encrypt or decrypt data in ECB-CTS mode, use `encrypt_ecb_cts` or `decrypt_ebc_cts` methods of the `Cipher` object.
 ECB-CTS mode can operate on data of any length greater than 8 bytes.